NGShasan/Integration-of-scRNA-Seq-Data/README.md

 ### Integration-of-scRNA-Seq-Data
-Integrated Analysis of scRNA-Seq Data across species using R/Seurat
+Integrated Analysis of scRNA-Seq Data across species using R/Bioconductor libraries.

 ### Seurat
-Seurat is a R package developed by Satija Lab, NYU.
+Seurat is a R package developed by Satija Lab, NYU, USA.

 ### Integrated Analysis of scRNA-Seq Data across species using Seurat